-I'm Chaela Stewart, licensed Marriage and Family Therapist and owner of Connecting Couples Therapy, a private practice and therapist training center.
+I'm Chaela Stewart, licensed Marriage and Family Therapist and President of Connecting Couples Marriage and Family Therapy, Professional Corporation, a private practice and therapist training center.
 My practice includes both licensed marriage and family therapists, as well as associate marriage and family therapists working toward licensure.
 Each therapist at my office has a slightly different style, but we all work systemically and experientially, using attachment theory as the basis of how we facilitate increased connection between family members.
 Our work is primarily influenced by Dr. Sue Johnson’s Emotionally Focused Therapy for Couples (EFT), Stan Tatkin, PsyD’s Psychobiological Approach to Couples Therapy (PACT), Gottman Couples Therapy, and the parenting work of Dr. Gordon Neufeld.

 Our style is present and empathetic.
 By caring deeply for each client that we work with and honoring each person's story, both the strengths and challenges, we treat you from a place of compassion.
 By tuning into the experience of each client we help them access somatic experiences that the body is holding, as well as confront learned ways of defending that are no longer working.
 Prioritizing a strong therapeutic relationship with clients, we drawing out feelings, fears, and experiences that need healing.
 Our goal is to help clients address what is holding them back from potential growth and intimacy.
 With therapy, clients can be deeply seen for who they are.
 We then work with clients to call them to greater capacity both within themselves and within their relationships.
 We do this safely and through modeling an authentic relationship.